Canon 7D II vs Panasonic LX100 II

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 3 years and 11 months of technical progress since the 7D Mark II launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 7D Mark II comes out slightly ahead of the LX100 II (17 : 16 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (17 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 7D II and the Panasonic LX100 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.